jrbromberg/bank-emails-to-spreadsheet/README.md

 # Summary

-This is a free and safe solution for pulling your bank transactions into a google spreadsheet.
+This is a free and safe solution for pulling your bank transactions into a Google spreadsheet.
 Bank login information is not required.
 This works by scraping emails.
 Your information is not used or shared outside of your Google account.

 The script is set up to work with the below accounts.
 To modify the script to work with additional accounts, you should only need to update the BANKS object.
 - Bank of America Checking